uc-cdis/gen3-discovery-ai/README.md

-In RAG, upon receiving a query, additional information is retrieved from a knowledge library, relevancy compared to user query, and prompt to a foundational LLM is augmented with the additional context from the knowledge library (alongside a configured system prompt to guide the LLM on how it should interpret the context and response).
+In RAG, upon receiving a query, additional information is retrieved from a knowledge library, relevancy compared to user query, and prompt to a foundational LLM is augmented with the additional context from the knowledge library (alongside a configured system prompt to guide the LLM on how it should interpret the context and respond).

 ### Currently Supported Backends, Embeddings, and Models